Morikemuri/stutter-analyzer/README.md

 Open an issue at: https://github.com/Morikemuri/stutter-analyzer/issues

-When reporting a problem with a freeze, run `/sa submit last` to get the local report file path, then paste the report contents into your issue.
+When reporting a problem with a freeze, run `/sa submit` to get the local report file path, then paste the report contents into your issue.

 ---